cjames223/python-flask-project/README.md

 Basic information on the fire type starter pokemon from Pokemon generations 1 to 3.

 ## HOW TO USE
-Has Create, Read, And Delete Operations.
+Has full CRUD operations.
 Perform operations using Postman.

 - `GET`: